3choBoomer/tic-tok-tweet/README.md

 By default, the application runs is served on port 8000.
 You can override this by changing the PORT value in the config file mentioned above.

-1. npm install
+1. `npm install`
-2. npm start
+2. `npm start`

 ## Build

+npm install will automatically run the build process, but you can also manually do it:

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Running unit tests

 Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io) and Jasmine.